Wearable computer: Popular culture

 This form-factor of wearable computer has been shown in many sci-fi movies, including Prometheus and Iron Man.

 Advancement with wearable technology over years

 Technology has advanced with continuous change in wearable computers.
 Wearable technologies are increasingly used in healthcare.
 For instance, portable sensors are used as medical devices which helps patients with diabetes to help them keep track of exercise related data.
 A number of people think wearable technology as a new trend; however, companies have been trying to develop or design wearable technologies for decades.
-The spotlight has more recently been focused on new types of technology which are more focused on improving efficiency in the wearer's life.
+The spotlight has more recently been focused on new types of technology that prioritize boosting efficiency in the wearer's daily life.